 What better way to spend a day in Serifos than on a boat?!
 Lucky for you, some vendors rent boats by the day at the Livadi Marina.
 Renting a boat can be a little expensive, but a once in a lifetime experience.

 ⛴️ Rent a Boat: Spend your day aboard a boat in the Aegean Sea!
 Check rates & availability!

 Hiking Around on the Mining Trails

 The best way to reach the mining trails is to park your car off Megalo Livadi and walk towards the “Bridge to Nowhere.”
-From there, just explore all around and enjoy the lush scenery.
+From there, go walking and explore all around and enjoy the lush scenery.

 Take a Day Trip to the Greek Island Sifnos